-The Final Mile is a year-long series of public programs, organized by Open House New York as part of its ongoing Urban Systems Series.
-The Final Mile is intended to shed light on New York City’s dynamic and multi-layered food economy while introducing and exploring approaches to render this invisible system more tangible.
+The Final Mile was a year-long series of public programs, organized by Open House New York as part of its ongoing Urban Systems Series.
+The Final Mile was intended to shed light on New York City’s dynamic and multi-layered food economy while introducing and exploring approaches to render this invisible system more tangible.

 Why are we doing it?

 In the age of superstorms, rapidly rising inequality, and global distribution systems, we are all increasingly aware of the connections between food, public health, and environmental stewardship.
-The Final Mile helps New Yorkers to better understand how food shapes the city in critical ways that all too often go unnoticed.
+The Final Mile was created to help New Yorkers better understand how food shapes the city in critical ways that all too often go unnoticed.

-From the markets of the Hunts Point Food Distribution Center to the food halls of Brooklyn, The Final Mile has explored how the spaces in which food is produced, distributed, and consumed have helped shape New York City.
-Through these public programs, a chorus of voices has made it clear that our food system is challenged from many sides.
-As the series draws to a close, Open House New York invites you to join us for a discussion about where the city’s food system is today, and what choices we need to make to design and build a better food system for the future.
+From the markets of the Hunts Point Food Distribution Center to the food halls of Brooklyn, The Final Mile explored how the spaces in which food is produced, distributed, and consumed have helped shape New York City.
+Through these public programs, a chorus of voices made it clear that our food system is challenged from many sides.
+To close out the series, Open House New York organized a discussion about where the city’s food system is today, and what choices we need to make to design and build a better food system for the future.